sam-barker/generator-rjs/README.md

 1. Installing yeoman and the generator:
 ```
 npm install -g yo
-npm install -g generator-rc
+npm install -g generator-rjs
 ```
-2. Create your project directory, and inside it run `yo rc`
+2. Create your project directory, and inside it run `yo rjs`
 3. Enjoy!

 ## Scripts